ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## SapCloudForCustomerLinkedServiceTypeProperties
 ### Properties
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Either encryptedCredential or username/password must be provided.
-Type: string (or Expression with resultType string).
+Type: string.
 * **password**: [SecretBase](#secretbase): The password for Basic authentication.
 * **url**: any (Required): The URL of SAP Cloud for Customer OData API.
 For example, '[https://[tenantname].crm.ondemand.com/sap/c4c/odata/v1]'.
 Type: string (or Expression with resultType string).
 * **username**: any: The username for Basic authentication.
 Type: string (or Expression with resultType string).